-BJP’s LK Advani, Murli Manohar Joshi requested not to attend consecration ceremony: Ram temple trust
+BJP’s LK Advani, Murli Manohar Joshi asked not to attend consecration ceremony: Ram temple trust

 In September 2020, a special Central Bureau of Investigation court in Lucknow acquitted Advani, Joshi and 30 other accused in the nearly three-decades-old criminal case related to the demolition of the Babri masjid.
 They had been accused of criminal conspiracy.

-The Babri masjid, located in Ayodhya, was demolished by Hindutva extremists on December 6, 1992, because they believed that it stood on land that was the birthplace of deity Ram.
+The Babri masjid, located in Ayodhya, was demolished by Hindutva extremists on December 6, 1992, because they believed that it stood on the spot on which the deity Ram had been born.
 The incident had triggered communal riots across the country.
 The Ram temple is being built on site of the razed Babri mosque.

 Also read: ‘Did Ram say kick out the poor?’
 The discontent of the displaced in new Ayodhya